-1 Groundwater shall only be taken for dewatering purposes during the construction of the ecological refuge identified on Plan CRC170656, the works associated with the reservoir inlet and outlet structures and works associated with the Rangitata Diversion Race Canal modifications authorised in CRC170652, which forms part of this resource consent.
-1A The Proposal groundwater take shall be constructed, operated and maintained in accordance with the details contained within the following documents: a.
+4 1 Groundwater shall only be taken for: a. dewatering purposes during the construction of the ecological refuge identified on Plan CRC170656, which forms part of this resource consent; and b. the works associated with the reservoir inlet and outlet structures and works associated with the Rangitata Diversion Race Canal modifications authorised in CRC170652.
+1A The groundwater take shall be in accordance with the details contained within the following documents: a.
 The Assessment of Environmental Effects report prepared by Ryder Consulting Limited in July 2016 and entitled "Lake Klondyke: A Proposed Water Storage Facility, Assessment of Environmental Effects Report & Resource Consent Application, Prepared for the Rangitata Diversion Race Management Limited, Date Finalised: July 2016"; and b.
-The Assessment of Environmental Effects report prepared by Ryder Consulting Limited in November 2017 and entitled "Proposed Rangitata Diversion Race Fish Screen and Supplementary Matters Resource Consent Application". except where modified by specific conditions set out in these this resource consents or by the plans authorised by the building consent for the Proposal.
+The Assessment of Environmental Effects report prepared by Ryder Consulting Limited in November 2017 and entitled "Proposed Rangitata Diversion Race Fish Screen and Supplementary Matters Resource Consent Application". except where modified by specific conditions set out in this resource consent.
 2 All water taken in accordance with this resource consent shall be discharged in accordance with resource consent CRC170660.
 3 All practicable measures shall be taken to avoid land subsidence on adjacent properties not owned by the applicant that may occur as a result of the dewatering activities.
 4 The consent holder shall cease the dewatering operation or amend the dewatering procedure if there is evidence of land subsidence on adjacent properties that have occurred as a proven result of dewatering activities at the site.
 5 A record of all dewatering procedures that occur within the site shall be kept and provided to the Canterbury Regional Council on request.
 This record shall include: a.
 The date, time and duration of the water take; b.
 The rate of the groundwater take; and c.
 The location of the dewatering within the site.
-6 Pursuant to Section 128(1) of the Resource Management Act 1991, the Consent Authority may serve notice of its intention to review the conditions of this consent within a period of three months commencing on each anniversary of the date of issue of the consent for any of the following purposes: a.
-To deal with any adverse effects on the environment which may arise from the exercise of the consent and which it is appropriate to deal with at a later stage; or b.
-To require the Consent Holder to adopt the best practicable option to mitigate any adverse effect upon the environment; or c.
+6 Pursuant to Section 128(1) of the Resource Management Act 1991, the Consent Authority may serve notice of its intention to review the conditions of this consent within a period of three months commencing on each anniversary of the date of issue of the consent for any of the following purposes: To deal with any adverse effects on the environment which may arise from the exercise of the consent and which it is appropriate to deal with at a later stage; or b.
+To require the Consent Holder to adopt the best practicable option to mitigate any adverse effect upon the environment; orc.
 To deal with any other adverse effect on the environment on which the exercise of the consent may have any influence.

-The lapsing date for the purposes of Section 125 of the Resource Management Act 1991 shall be 15 years from the date consent is issued.
+7 The lapsing date for the purposes of Section 125 of the Resource Management Act 1991 shall be 15 years from the date consent is issued.